 If you are a young or aspiring technology company, you may have visions of someday getting investors to help grow your business.
 This may be the perfect thing for your world-changing idea.
 But, before you take a single step into a meeting with an investor, make sure you understand their thinking.
 What are they hoping to get in return for their investment?
 Are they just as excited about your vision as you are?
 Or, do they see an opportunity to inflate your value early on so they can pounce on a quick profit?
 Learn about the type of investor who will get your dream to the finish line by watching our video.

-Question: Yes.
+David: Yes.
 We want at least a 10 x return or 20 x return, whatever it is.
-So we’ll throw $10,000,000 at you.
+So we’ll throw $10 million at you.
 We want you to burn that pretty quickly over the next year.
-You’re going to need some before then, so we’re going to have to pump more money into your business.
-We’ll continue to pump more money in until it doesn’t looks like it’s going to work and then everyone loses because you have to fire everybody because there is no money.
+You’re going to need some more before then, so we’re going to have to pump more money into your business.
+We’ll continue to pump more money in until it doesn’t looks like it’s going to work and then everybody loses because you have to fire everybody because there is no money.
 So a good business is destroyed through greed.

-Niv: I see a lot of that with really good businesses with huge upside.
+Niv: I see a lot of that with really good businesses with a huge upside.
 It’s usually the other way round, I’ll be honest with you.
-It’s usually businesses need capital and just don’t get it.
-That’s when they lose traction.
-It’s not, here’s $10,000,000.
-The tech startup investors who are bringing in $10,000,000 of funding are doing so because they want to get a return on their investment.
-They believe the $10,000,000 business is worth a minimum of five or ten times for the risk they are getting.
+It’s usually businesses need capital and just don’t get it and that’s when they lose a bit of traction.
+It’s not, here’s $10 million.
+The tech startup investors who are bringing in $10 million of funding are doing so because they want to get a return on their investment.
+They believe the $10 million business is worth a minimum of five or ten times for the risk they are getting.
 Normally we do see the other way round.
 It would be interesting to talk afterwards about the case study that occurred and things that worked for you and didn’t.

-Niv: Keep it to yourself.
-We see a lot of guys out there who are very greedy.
-That example that I gave of the Domino’s Pizza opportunity and the Israeli company, the corporate advisor on that transaction as part of his fee issued himself 6,000,000 shares at 20c.
+Niv: We see a lot of guys out there who are very greedy.
+That example that I gave of the Domino’s Pizza opportunity and the Israeli company; the corporate advisor on that transaction as part of his fee issued himself 6 million shares at 20c.
 That is not a bad fee and that doesn’t include the capital raising fee on top of it.